Two Premier League players or staff positive for Covid-19 after latest tests | Goal.com

 The governing body responsible for England's top flight began rolling out blanket tests on players from last weekend as part of plans to eventually restart the 2019-20 season, halted since March due to the pandemic.

+Initial screenings yielded six positives from three clubs, with Watford later confirming that two staff members and one player had been infected - defender Adrian Mariappa, who later waived his right to anonymity to speak out about his situation and reassure fans.

+Under the Premier League's new protocol any individuals who test positive - a number that has risen to eight with the latest data released - must spend seven days in self-isolation before undergoing fresh screening and rejoining training sessions.

 "The Premier League can today confirm that on Tuesday 19 May, Thursday 21 May and Friday 22 May, 996 players and club staff were tested for COVID-19.
-Of these, two have tested positive from two clubs," the league's statement read.
+Of these, two have tested positive from two clubs," the league's statement read on Saturday.

 "Players or club staff who have tested positive will now self-isolate for a period of seven days.